- 11 Jun 2020

 The data tables for the self-completion modules (volumes 5-8) and the police division level data tables (volume C1) were updated.
 This corrected small errors to the victim status breakdowns in the self-completion tables and Table C1.01.
 The interactive data tool has also been updated to reflect these changes.

 SCJS 2018/19 main findings report

-An updated version of the 2018/19 Main Findings Report, which supersedes the original, was published in October 2020.
-The latest version updates small inaccuracies in Chapter 8 (PDF pages 131 and 134).
+An updated version of the 2018/19 Main Findings Report, which superseded the original, was published in October 2020, with small inaccuracies in Chapter 8 (PDF pages 131 and 134) updated.
 The original report stated that "In 2018/19, 13% of adults said that they had been insulted, pestered or intimidated in the previous year, in line with the proportion of respondents who experienced such incidents in 2008/09 and 2017/18.
 Younger adults were more likely to have experienced harassment than older adults (27% of 16-24 year olds compared to 15% of 25-44 year olds, 12% of 45-59 year olds and 6% of people aged 60 and over)".
 13% should have been 12%, 27% should have been 26% and 15% should have been 14%.
 The findings on comparisons over time and variations between age groups are not impacted.
 Also, these changes do not affect any other results in the report.